Grokzen/pykwalify/docs/Validation Rules.md

 ## name

 Name of schema.

-This have no effect on the parsing.
+This have no effect on the parsing, but is useful for humans to read.

 ```yaml
 # Schema